ilan-schemoul/meteor-service-worker/readme.md

 another relative url (as '/index').

 - The SW caches only one HTML for all the website because it's always the same.
 It does **not** contain the DOM, JS files create the DOM.
-Also the SW never returns cached HTML if the client is online because otherwise it will create an infinite loop if hot reload is enabled : if the HTML the SW serves is different than the one on the server
+Also the SW never returns cached HTML if the client is online because otherwise it will create an infinite loop if hot reload is enabled as the cached HTML may ask for older JS which triggers a refresh.
-(e.g : you changed a CSS file so the hash of the href of the `<link>` tag changes), old JS/CSS are asked to the server and hot reload package is going to refresh your browser so you can get the new HTML with `<script>` and `<link>` with href targeting URLs to new JS/CSS files.
-But if we carry on serving an old cache we create an infinite loop.

 ### <a name="version"></a> Changelog